delft-hyperloop/serpenta/Writerside/topics/Stores.md

 # Stores

-Before we begin with anything specific about the Architecture, we will start with fundamental part that makes the GUI:
+Before we begin with anything specific about the Architecture, we will start with the fundamental part that makes the GUI:
 [Svelte Stores](https://svelte.dev/docs/svelte-store).

 > "A store is simply an object with a subscribe method that allows interested parties to be notified whenever the store
-> value changes." - Official Svelte Tutorial - August 24th 2024.
+> value changes."—Official Svelte Tutorial—August 24th 2024.

 Stores will automatically update the front-end that subscribes to them.
 You can even use their syntactic sugar to save you the code bloat and the danger of a memory leak (if you forget to unsubscribe): `$store`.
 They can be accessed